belenedgar/TunePad-Tutorials/under_the_sea.md

 - Add a rest with beats = 0.5
 - Copy the playSound function line, and create one line where beats = 1
 - Add a rest with beats = 4.75
+- Delete the original playSound() line that was given

 # Step 5: Creating the Intro
 - In this section you are going to write the introduction to the song!